rtcharity/resources.eahub.org/content/take_action/donate.md

 ## Whether to split your donations between several charities or just donate to one

 * Advice from <a target="_blank" href="https://www.benkuhn.net/how-many-causes">Ben Kuhn</a> and <a target="_blank" href="https://reg-charity.org/to-split-or-not-to-split-part-1/">Raising for Effective Giving</a>.

+## Matching Campaigns

+* Some charities offer to double or triple your donations - called "donation matching.
+While there are some exceptions, this matching is usually illusory and the matching funds would have gone to the charity whether or not you donated.
+This <a target="_blank" href="https://blog.givewell.org/2011/12/15/why-you-shouldnt-let-donation-matching-affect-your-giving/">blog post by GiveWell</a> explains more.
+Exceptions include Facebook's Giving Tuesday, as while Facebook would have donated the money without your donation, your donation could cause the money to be allocated to more effective charities.

 # Take a Pledge to Donate in the Future